Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Methodology

 For the kernel function $k$, we use the Mat\'ern kernel (e.g., \citealt{genton2001classes})

 with variance and length scale parameters $\sigma_\text{Mt}^2, \ell > 0$, and smoothness parameter $\nu>0$, where $||\cdot||$ is the Euclidean norm, $\Gamma:\RR\mapsto\RR$ is the gamma function, and $K_\nu:\RR^+ \mapsto \RR^+$ is the modified Bessel function of the second kind (e.g., \citealt{abramowitz1965handbook}); this kernel is chosen for its improved ability to capture sudden changes in the target function relative the squared exponential kernel.
-We combine the Mat\'ern kernel (weighted by a multiplicative constant $C_\text{Kr} > 0$) with additive white noise kernel
+We combine the Mat\'ern kernel (weighted by a multiplicative constant $C_\text{Kr} > 0$) with additive white noise kernel $k_\text{WN}(\longx, \longx') = \kappa$ when $\longx = \longx'$, and $=0$ otherwise, for constant white noise variance $\kappa>0$, yielding the full kernel function